How Do I Apply

 What do I do if my visa/study permit application gets delayed/rejected after starting online classes at York?

-For questions and advising relating to Study Permits/Visa applications, please review York International’s FAQ page, and contact them directly.
+For questions and advising relating to Study Permits/Visa applications, please review York International’s website, and contact them directly.

 Will deferring to a future term impact my Study Permit?

-For questions and advising relating to Study Permits/Visa applications, please review York International’s FAQ page, and contact them directly
+For questions and advising relating to Study Permits/Visa applications, please review York International’s website, and contact them directly.

 How do I contact International Student Services?